-Steven Galloway, Acting Director, UBC Creative Writing Program; author of The Cellist of Sarajevo
+Steven Galloway, Director, UBC Creative Writing Program; Author of The Confabulist

 Betsy Warland, Author, Former Director of The Writer’s Studio, SFU

 Henry Brodaty, Director, Dementia Collaborative Research Centre, Australia

 SIMON & SCHUSTER CANADA have acquired English language rights to THE LONG HELLO.
 Publication date – January, 2015.

 Click here to join my Simon & Schuster FAN CLUB: http://books.simonandschuster.ca/Long-Hello/Cathie-Borrie/9781476792514

 PERFORMANCES: Cathie performs internationally based on text from The Long Hello, alongside actors and musicians.
 The Long Hello has been adapted for the stage and is being considered for production at a number of venues.

 In this shimmering jewel of a memoir, The Long Hello, author Cathie Borrie traverses rich terrain as she unearths the hidden and often painful treasures of a life well lived: the shadows and joys of childhood, the relationships that leave us both illuminated and bereft, the love, longing and loss that surge to the fore when a parent is ailing.
 Memory, and the losing of it, serves as a powerful guide, and Borrie follows her mother’s eccentric and poetic lead into the past, transformed by the unexpected brilliance of the elder woman’s shifting dementia mind.
 A paean of redemptive beauty, The Long Hello cherishes the bond between mothers and daughters, and creates a startling change in society’s perception of those journeying through Alzheimer’s